jitendragangwar123/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-This Repository have Ds and algo implementation using C++ and C language.
+This Repository have Ds and algo implementation using C language.
-DSP_LAB
+# DSP_LAB
    Index
-Week 1
+   # Week 1
-Stack
+    # Stack
-Stack using array (Link)
+    Stack using array
-Stack using linkedlist (Link)
+    Stack using linkedlist
-Queue
+    # Queue
-Queue using array (Link)
+    Queue using array
-Queue using linkedlist (Link)
+    Queue using linkedlist
-Stack & Queue
+    #Stack & Queue
-Queue using stack (Link)
+    Queue using stack
-Stack using queue (Link)
+    Stack using queue
-Infix - Postfix
+    #Infix - Postfix
-Infix to Postfix (Link)
+    Infix to Postfix
     Tower of Hanoi
-Tower of Hanoi Iterative (Link)
+    Tower of Hanoi Iterative
-Week 2
+  # Week 2
 Josephus problem (Link)
 Single linkedlist (Link)
 Unsorted array search (Link)